not-napoleon/photo-site/content/photo/1-gallery1/index.md

   name: Tolliver Falls
   params:
     order: 3
-    description: It had just started raining when I was setting up for this (you can see the drops in the pool), so I took this image in a bit of a rush before my equipement and I were soaked.
+    description: It had just started raining when I was setting up for this (you can see the drops in the pool), so I took this image in a bit of a rush before my equipment and I were soaked.
 Thankfully it was a short trail back to the parking lot.

 - src: "Gallery - 20160701 - Sunset at Torrey Pines - web resolution.jpg"
   name: Sunset at Torrey Pines